jpetazzo/syslogdocker/README.md

     `docker exec -t syslog tail -f /var/log/syslog`

-5. See in the log message show up in the "tail" container.
+6. See in the log message show up in the "tail" container.

 ## Background

 For more information on this approach, see [Multiple Docker containers logging to a single syslog](http://jpetazzo.github.io/2014/08/24/syslog-docker/).

+## Other methods

+See [#4](https://github.com/jpetazzo/syslogdocker/issues/4#issue-95955147) for insights about achieving similar results without requiring an host bind moount (thanks @helderco!)